My delightful trip to Lanzarote

 Lanzarote is the fourth largest of the Canary Islands and is located in the north-east of Fuerteventura.
 The island has a dramatic landscape: no trees, no bushes, less water.
 What’s interesting about Lanzarote is its volcanic origin, its volcanic lakes and caves.

 I’ seen a lot during the fourteen days and all the time I seemed to be on the moon and sometimes was surprised to see the ocean next to me.
-But nevertheless the meagre island has vegetation: Cactuses!
-Cactuses in all shapes you can imagine!
-Some of them were in full bloom!
+But nevertheless the meagre … Read the rest

-Comments: Leave a Comment » Categories: All about Lanzarote, Animals and plants, Arrecife, La Geria, Timanfaya National Park
+Categories: About Lanzarote, Animals and plants, Arrecife, La Geria, Timanfaya National Park